-However, the construction of any project of this magnitude presents challenges which are discussed in detail in the Analysis section (IV) below.
+However, the construction of any project of this magnitude presents challenges which are discussed in detail further below.

 III.
 Technical Review by County Consultant

 The County hired Dewberry Engineers, Inc. to analyze potential impacts associated with well water withdrawal (by Golder Associates, Inc. sub-consultant), heat island effect, and the use of cadmium telluride solar panels.
 In addition, the County requested review of sPower's Decommissioning Plan.
 The consultant reports are included in Appendix B and C.